PokerEdge/api-with-node/README.md

 Node API interacting with Twitter using Express and Pug

 # Configuring The Application
 #### Create a file called config.js within the root directory of the project file.
-The file should contain keys and secrets to your Twitter App, which can be found and generated at https://apps.twitter.com/, as well as your Twitter *screen name* as below showcased
+The file should contain keys and secrets to your Twitter App, which can be found and generated at https://apps.twitter.com/, as well as your Twitter *screen name* as below showcased.
+IMPORTANT: Your Twitter Application created to generate the below data requires an access token with RWD (read, write & direct message) permissions that you modify inside of the "Access Level" area of your Twitter Application.

 ###### config.js
 ```javascript